 - Place the milk, water and sugar into a jug or small bowl.
 Add the yeast and stir to combine.
 Allow to sit for 10 minutes to "bloom" or until mixture is foamy.

-- Combine flours and salt in a large bowl or the bowl of your stand mixer and make a well in the centre.
-Add the yeast mixture and oil, then mix to form a shaggy dough.
+- Combine flours and salt in a large bowl or in the bowl of your stand mixer, making a well in the centre.
+Add the yeast mixture and olive oil, then mix to form a shaggy dough.

 - If using a stand mixer, attach your dough hook and knead on low speed for 5-6 minutes or until the dough is smooth and elastic or if kneading by hand, knead for 8-10 minutes or until the dough is smooth and elastic.